yonoteam/DeepIsaHOL/README.md

 # Isabelle/RL
 This is the repository of the Isabelle/RL project.
-It is backed by the DeepIsaHOL MSCA Fellowship (number: 101102608) titled Reinforcement learning to improve proof-automation in theorem proving.
+It is supported by the DeepIsaHOL MSCA Fellowship (number: 101102608) titled Reinforcement learning to improve proof-automation in theorem proving.
 The project's long-term objective is to use Isabelle as a reinforcement learning (RL) environment for training RL algorithms.

 The project currently offers proof data retrieving capabilities using the [Isabelle proof assistant](https://isabelle.in.tum.de/) and the [scala-isabelle](https://github.com/dominique-unruh/scala-isabelle) library.